PAI 777 On-line Articles

 Below are links to articles on the reading list that are available on-line through the Syracuse University library.
 The articles are organized by date and subject, as on the syllabus.
 For articles unavailable at the library, the articles are available through the course in Blackboard.
 A link to Blackboard is provided.
-Note that this is not a complete syllabus, as it does not include articles in the textbooks.
+Note that this is not a complete syllabus, as it does not include chapters in the textbook or optional reading.

 Because these articles are made available through the SU library, they are only available to SU students.
 If you are using a computer on campus, the links will take you directly to the article.
 If you are off-campus, you will be taken to a sign-in page so that you can access library materials remotely.